beckyjackson/obo-metadata/README.md

   - [PyYAML](https://github.com/yaml/pyyaml) - for `extract.py`
   - [lxml](http://lxml.de/index.html) - for `extract.py`

 Make sure that ontofetch is added to your PATH variable in order to run `fetch.py`.
 Please note that `fetch.py` will take about a half hour (or longer) to complete.
+Any ontologies not fetched will be logged at the end of the process.
+There are a handful of known missing ontologies, and PRo, NCBITaxon, and GAZ cannot currently be fetched due to their size (fix in progress).
+MONDO and DINTO also cannot be fetched due to their PURL redirect path (fix in progress).

-Once you've run `fetch.py`, a collection of zipped ontologies will be available in `archive/`.
-Their corresponding owl:Ontology element will be available in `metadata/xml/`.
+Once you've run `fetch.py`, the owl:Ontology element from each ontology will be available in `metadata/xml/`.

 To run `extract.py`, populate the `metadata/md/` folder with the [.md files here](https://github.com/OBOFoundry/OBOFoundry.github.io/tree/master/ontology) (to automate later).
 This will generate two TSVs in the main directory (see below for details).